To cool down city streets, Los Angeles is painting them gray

 The coat of gray sealant is relatively cheap and easy to spread on, but it’s still far from getting the overall green light for city-wide deployment.

-Ronnen Levinson, a researcher with the Heat Island group at Lawrence Berkeley National Laboratory, said any energy savings have to be weighed against the energy used to make millions of gallons of the sealant.
+Ronnen Levinson, a researcher with the Heat Island Group at Lawrence Berkeley National Laboratory, said any energy savings have to be weighed against the energy used to make millions of gallons of the sealant.

 "We need cool pavement materials that are less energy intensive, less carbon intensive and can stay reflective longer,” Levinson said.